Gunner814/Machine-learning-project/README.md

 https://github.com/Gunner814/Machine-learning-project

 # User Manual
-1. Run the .bat file to install all dependencies
+1. Run the MLbuilddependencies.bat file to install all dependencies.
-2. Run the program in the command line "python  emotion_recognition_training.py" and all 3 models will be trained.
+2. Run the program in the command line "python emotion_recognition_training.py" and all 3 models will be trained and tested.
-3. At the end of the program, Accuracy of prediction of 3 models will be displayed in the results folder
+3. At the end of the program, Accuracy of prediction of CNN and LSTM models will be displayed in the data/results folder and console.
+There will also be a graph showing the Loss and Accuracy of the LSTM and CNN Models during the training process as the number of epochs increase.

 # Disclaimer
 Our group has changed the project scope from our initial proposal.
 This project now focuses on emotion recognition from audio inputs.